Top 20 Things To Do on Culebra

 Bike Around the Island — Though people may go off-road for fun, I think you would have to stay on the roads to avoid popping your tires all the thorny trees and bushes that you’ll find off-road.
 This is for people who are into biking and are physically fit.
 Though the island is small, it is hot!

 Go Out on the Water (via sail or motorized) — Hire a captain and go sailing, boating, or fishing for the day.
 Look up Pez Vela, Captain Dan, Snorkel SVI for charters.
 Or just take a water taxi to an out-island.
+KPR Adventure Shop also rents the underwater propeller scooter, to really zoom you through the water.

 Take a Yoga Class — Ask the place where you’re staying for a recommendation.

 Eat, Drink, Be Merry — and repeat as necessary.
-Find a bar and/or restautrant and enjoy a cool drink and a yummy meal.
+Find a bar and/or restaurant and enjoy a cool drink and a yummy meal.
 Bushwackers are a local favorite drink.
 Bet you can’t have just one!

 Find Some Nightlife — Watch the sunset (at the ferry dock in town, or any of the beaches facing west like Melones or Tamarindo), star gaze (though some beaches are closed after dark during turtle nesting season).
 Dinghy Dock sometimes has live music and a karaoke night …..
 Most places close by about 10pm, but The Spot may be open late on weekends.
 For early birds, consider catching a movie at the Cine Culebra by the library.